Constructive and Actual Notice in Civil Lawsuits Differences

 When someone is being sued in a civil law case, he has a constitutional right to know about it so he can defend himself.
 The plaintiff—the individual who filed and initiated the lawsuit—can deliver this information in one of two ways: actual notice or constructive notice.

-Actual notice, sometimes called direct notice, is just what it sounds like: Someone actually hands over notice of the lawsuit in person and in written form.
-Sometimes the defendant—the individual being sued—must sign an acknowledgment that he did indeed receive the notice and that he understands he's a party in a lawsuit.
+Actual notice, sometimes called direct notice, is just what it sounds like: the person is aware of the situation either by direct observation or by being told by someone.
+In many cases, someone actually hands over notice of the lawsuit in person and in written form.
+Sometimes the defendant—the individual being sued—must sign an acknowledgment that they did indeed receive the notice and that they understand that they are a party in a lawsuit.

 In many states, this type of notice must be achieved by a third party, typically a sheriff's officer or a private process server.
 The plaintiff cannot always personally serve the defendant himself.

-When a third party is used, he'll often sign a statement attesting that he did indeed provide the defendant with notice and when he did so.
+When a third party is used, they will often sign a statement attesting that they did indeed provide the defendant with notice and when they did so.
 It's typically not necessary for the defendant to sign anything in these cases.
 The third party's statement can be filed with the court.

 Actual notice is obviously the best way to deliver this type of information because there's no dispute that it was achieved.
 But what if the other party in a lawsuit can't or won't be located?